Bobo, Coahoma County, Mississippi

 Bobo is a census-designated place and unincorporated community in Coahoma County, Mississippi, United States.
 Bobo is located on U.S. routes 61 and 278, southwest of Clarksdale.

-It was first named as a CDP in the 2020 Census which listed a population of 118.
+Per the 2020 Census, the population was 118.

 History

 Bobo was named for world-champion bear hunter Robert E. Bobo.
 Bobo is located on the former Yazoo and Mississippi Valley Railroad and was once home to six general stores, a grocery store, and two sawmills.
 A post office operated under the name Bobo from 1886 to 1973.